-Three-Year FHIR Roadmap for TEFCA
+FHIR Roadmap for TEFCA

-- ONC and the RCE have published the "FHIR® Roadmap for TEFCA Exchange - Version 1." - Evolving health IT landscape requires TEFCA to rapidly include approaches that support FHIR. - " Approach leverages current state of FHIR today and allows TEFCA policy and technical infrastructure to accelerate FHIR adoption into the future. - " In 2022, the RCE will launch working groups to initiate development of the use of FHIR for both QHIN-brokered and facilitated FHIR exchange.
+- ONC and the RCE have published the "FHIR® Roadmap for TEFCA Exchange - Version 1." - Evolving health IT landscape requires TEFCA to rapidly include approaches that support FHIR. - " Approach leverages current state of FHIR today and allows TEFCA policy and technical infrastructure to accelerate FHIR adoption into the future. - The RCE will develop the use of FHIR for both QHINbrokered and facilitated FHIR exchange.